 Check Out What Whales Are Doing With GOOGL

-A whale with a lot of money to spend (and possibly insider knowledge) has taken a noticeably bearish stance on Alphabet.
+Someone with a lot of money to spend (and possibly insider knowledge) has taken a bearish stance on Alphabet (NASDAQ:GOOGL).

 What's The Price Target?